New York State Legislature Seeks Expansion of Anti-Harassment and Anti-Discrimination Laws (Updated)

 The New York state Legislature passed an omnibus bill as its legislative session drew to a close on June 19, 2019, amending the Human Rights Law, the General Obligations Law, and the Civil Practice Law.
-This legislation, if signed by Gov. Andrew Cuomo, seeks to expand the 2018 revisions to the state’s sexual harassment laws and will impact employers and employees.
+This legislation, was signed on August 12, 2019 by Gov. Andrew Cuomo.
+The new law expands the 2018 revisions to the state’s sexual harassment laws and will impact employers and employees.

 The amendments include new employee and non-employee protections against harassment, retaliation, and discrimination in the workplace, plus will impact other categories of discrimination and harassment beyond sexual harassment.